The XPan back

 Status

-The mechanism is validated.
-Multiple test rolls shot, scanned, and printed.
-First production batch is in the queue.
-Kits will be limited at first run while I dial in the assembly process.
+The mechanism has been validated through dry cycling, backing-paper spacing tests, and multiple real rolls with various stages of prototypes.
+The first public kits will ship in a limited batch while production QC and documentation are finalized.
 Sign up below to be notified when the first batch is ready, and to watch the launch video on No Grain No Gain when it goes live.